Flatiron Building: Interior

 The building had 241000 ft2 of usable space.
 Contemporary critics considered the structure "quirky", with drafty wood-framed and copper-clad windows, no central air conditioning, a heating system with cast-iron radiators, an antiquated sprinkler system, and a single staircase for evacuation.
 The offices were furnished with mahogany and oak, which the Fuller Company advertised as "fireproof".
 The triangular shape of the structure led to a "rabbit warren" of oddly-shaped rooms, arranged around a large utility core.
 The offices on each floor were connected by a central passageway, and each floor contained about 20 office cubicles, all of which were connected by various doors.
 According to The New York Times, offices in the prow had "impressive" views "because of the converging traffic street markings, which accent the telescoping boulevards, and because of the changing seasons in Madison Square Park".

-As of 2025, the offices were being replaced with 38 residential condominiums, along with 38 units of storage space and three commercial storefronts.
+As of 2026, the offices had been replaced with 36 residential condominiums, along with 38 units of storage space and three commercial storefronts.
 The original lobby on the ground floor became a cafe.
 The core was reconfigured into a long, narrow massing, allowing two apartments on each floor.
 The apartments generally have three to five bedrooms.
-The four-bedroom penthouse, spanning 4600 ft2, is planned to have the most outdoor space, with a terrace wrapping around the roof.
+The five-bedroom penthouse, spanning 4600 ft2, has the most outdoor space, with a terrace wrapping around the roof.
 The largest condominiums, units 20 and 21, are each more than 7400 ft2.
 The building is also planned to have six wine cellars.
-Other amenities, including a fitness room, lounge, storage, and a spa and pool area, are planned to be placed in the basement.
+Other amenities, including a fitness room, lounge, storage, and a spa and pool area, were placed in the basement.